Toggle menu

 • reduce litter from split plastic sacks, which can cause harm to wildlife

-How our plans have been developed
+How our plan has developed

 View information about the Waste Strategy 2022 to 2027.